 2. Energy Efficiency

 Are your utility bills are a little more than they were last year?
-That may be a sign that some part of your heating system is weakening.
-Most companies can give you a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in deciding if your heating unit is giving up.
+That may be a sign that some part of your HVAC system is weakening.
+Most companies can provide a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in determining if your heating unit is giving up.
 Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.

 3. Old Age

-Heating equipment were never designed to last as long as your home.
-Advanced, more efficient units are coming out all the time.
+Heating units were never designed to last as long as your home.
+Advanced, more efficient technology is coming out all the time.
 But how long should your system last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating units operate at an efficiency of just 65% or worse!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your checkbook.

 4. Excessive Noise

-If you need to raise your voice to talk because your unit is abnormally loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.
+If you are having to raise your voice to talk because your unit is abnormally loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.

-Today’s latest systems operate more silently than ever.
+Today’s latest units function more silently than ever.
 Often you’ll have to really give attention to even know when they’re running.
 If noise pollution is important for you, that may be reason enough to upgrade to more modern equipment.